My Best Friend Is a Vampire: Plot

 The next morning, Jeremy looks pale and does not feel well, and he sees in his father's newspaper that Nora's house has mysteriously burned down.
 Also, throughout the day he notices a strange man observing him.
-This man pops into his bedroom the very next night, introduces himself as Modoc (René Auberjonois) and carefully attempts to relay to Jeremy that he is now a vampire (albeit a living one, not an undead).
-Jeremy is initially highly skeptical, but a sudden aversion to garlic, an increasing sensitivity to sunlight and craving for blood slowly convince him otherwise.
+This man pops into his bedroom the very next night, introduces himself as Modoc (René Auberjonois) and carefully attempts to relay to Jeremy that Nora was a vampire and that he is now one, too (albeit a living one, not an undead).
+Jeremy is initially skeptical, but a sudden aversion to garlic, an increasing sensitivity to sunlight and craving for blood slowly convince him otherwise.
 His new vampire "life-style" hampers his attempts to start a relationship with Darla, who has finally become interested in him; otherwise Jeremy begins to adapt to the minor impacts the change has brought to his life.
-Modoc even gives him a guide book and explains to him that vampires are just like any other "minority group" that has been persecuted over the centuries.
+Modoc even gives him a guide book and explains to him that vampires are just like any other minority group that has been persecuted over the centuries.

 Slowly, Jeremy's parents (Kenneth Kimmins and Fannie Flagg) notice that their son is behaving "most peculiarly" and begin to suspect that he may be a homosexual and that he is getting mixed up with bad company.
 To add to the ensuing confusion, the two men who had burst in on Jeremy's adventure are actually vampire hunters: Zealous professor Leopold McCarthy (David Warner) is determined to stop a "vampire armageddon" with the help of his feeble assistant Grimsdyke (Paul Willson).
 They are in the process of tracking their newest victim, but due to a mix-up they believe that Ralph is the vampire.

-One night, when Jeremy finally begins to exploit his new capabilities and wins back Darla's trust, McCarthy and Grimstyke kidnap Ralph and intend to "free his soul" in a small chapel.
+One night, when Jeremy finally begins to exploit his new capabilities and wins back Darla's trust, McCarthy and Grimsdyke kidnap Ralph and intend to "free his soul" in a small chapel.
 Jeremy and Darla arrive in time to save him, but then Jeremy is recognized as a vampire, and only his new-found power of hypnotism and the timely arrival of Modoc and Nora, who has come back from the dead, manage to save the day.
 Since McCarthy remains unrelenting, Modoc's female consorts turn McCarthy into a vampire, making a friend out of an enemy.

-The film ends with the Capellos assuring Jeremy that they love him and to "Just be happy with who you are."
+The film ends with the Capellos assuring Jeremy that they love him despite what he makes of himself.
 Jeremy then introduces Darla to his delightfully surprised parents, while Ralph just shakes his head at the whole hubbub.